 There are moments of excellence on Mona Bone Jakon, but Stevens would refine his skills as a singer-songwriter even further.

 Tea for the Tillerman

 Cat Stevens was back in the studio soon after Mona Bone Jakon was released.
-While that album was a promising career reboot, Tea for the Tillerman is a huge step forward, with Stevens turning in a bunch of his best loved songs.
+While that album was a promising career reboot, Tea for the Tillerman is a huge step forward, with Stevens turning in a bunch of his best-loved songs.
 Stevens isn’t the flashiest or most charismatic singer/songwriter, but he’s very relatable.
-Songs like ‘Father and Son’ and ‘Where Do The Children Play?’ are loved for their universality, meditations on growing up and environmentalism.
-The album cracked the top ten in the United States, helped by the advance single ‘Wild World’.
+Songs like ‘Father and Son’ and ‘Where Do The Children Play?’ are beloved for their universality, meditations on growing up and environmentalism.
+The album cracked the top ten in the United States, helped by the lead single ‘Wild World’.